 None of this matters.

-You heard a press conference from the deputy attorney general today saying there were no Americans involved in this.
+You heard a press conference from the Deputy Attorney General today saying there were no Americans involved in this.

-And yet I still get toolboxes on Twitter, liberals from the Huffington Post coming after me going, Well, they unwittingly colluded.
+And yet I still get toolboxes on Twitter, liberals from the Huffington Post coming after me going, well, they unwittingly colluded.

-How the hell do you unwittingly collude you idiots?
+How the hell do you unwittingly collude, you idiots?

-Didn't we know didn't we know Yeah, that's a good point, actually.
+Yeah, that's a good point, actually.

 Is this really a special prosecutor's job to determine this?